 Again, a yes to any of these questions indicates further assessment is recommended.

 If you want to take yourself out of the games on the Internet and stop entering tickets for second chance promotions, you can self-exclude (inactivate your account).
-Log in to your Fun Club profile page - the Self-Exclude From the Kentucky Lottery blue bar.
+Log in to your Fun Club profile page and click Deactivate My Account.

 During your self-excluding period, you will no longer: